-Brighton & Hove Albion Women v Leicester City Women
+Brighton strike late to beat Leicester

 Post update

-Emma Koivisto (Brighton and Hove Albion Women) wins a free kick in the defensive half.
+Megan Walsh (Brighton and Hove Albion Women) wins a free kick in the defensive half.

 Post update